 The 4 night Journeys departs Mondays

-A one night stay on the houseboats are just not worth it from a time aspect because of the logistics in getting to and from the boat from the Botswana town of Kasane, which is the point of access.
+A one-night stay on the houseboats is just not worth it from a time aspect because of the logistics of getting to and from the boat from the Botswana town of Kasane, which is the point of access.

 Jan – Feb 2024

-ZAR 9518 per person per night sharing (Superior Cabin
+R9,518 per person per night sharing (Superior Cabin)

 ** The above rates are quoted in ZAR (South African Rand).
 Please view our currency convertor to get an accurate idea of the cost in your own currency.